GeekBrucy/mySnippets/AWS/Certificates/Review/Review.md

 # AWS Glue

 serverless data integration service that makes it easy for analytics users to discover, prepare, move, and integrate data from multiple sources

+- Provides Managed ETL service (runs on serverless Apache Spark Env)
+- crawls your data sources
+- identifies data formats
+- suggests schemas to store your data
+- automatically generates the code to run your data transformations and loading processes
+- no infrastructure to manage
+- provisions, configures, and scales the resources required to run your data integration jobs
+- pay only for the resources your jobs use while running.

 # AWS Neptune